inkomomutane/biospdatabase_android/README.md

 # Biosp

-Mobile data collect app for all biosps
+Mobile data collect app for all biosps of Mozambique, Bissau and Chad.